Designing the ideal parenting plan: Consider your child’s needs

 With any parenting plan, consistency is the key to helping your child adjust and bond well to you and your ex-spouse.
 Younger children will need to see each of you more often to be able to bond well with you.
 Remember that the idea of time is understood differently by young children.
 Just a short time away from one parent or the other can have a significant impact, so keep a regular schedule to make the transition easier on them.

-If you and your ex-spouse can’t agree on how to raise your child, you may want to consider mediation or arbitration to come up with a solid parenting plan.
-Disagreements will happen in the future, but you both need to find ways to overcome them and to avoid involving your child in any kind of dispute.
+If you and your former spouse cannot agree on how to raise your child, you may want to consider mediation to help create a workable parenting plan.
+Disagreements may still arise in the future, but both parents should find ways to resolve them without placing the child in the middle of the conflict.
+To discuss your parenting plan options in more detail, please contact Mohajer Law Firm through the firm’s contact page.